hypan599/cse6230/projects/1-molecular-dynamics/report.md

 From the profile after optimization, we see that:

 1. `omp_fork` is called, which means that omp parallel routine is successfully called.
+Meanwhile, the content of fork-join call is within the for loop we parallel, as expected.

 2. Percentage of time cost of `GetPairs` significantly reduce, which means that this work is useful.